Binara-Sachin/java-multithread-ecommerce/README.md

 - Focusing on concurrent systems
   - Multithreading and thread safety

-## Design and Assumptions
+## Design
 - Shop
   - List of products
   - List of people
+    - List of Cashiers
-  - Warehouse
+    - List of Managers
   - customerQueue
 - Product
-  - A singleton class
   - Reference to the actual product that is stored in the shop
-  - Has a property named `stock` which is the quantity of the product
+  - Has a property named `stock` which is the quantity of the product available in the shop
+    - This property is thread safe
 - **People**: Each run on its own thread
   - **Customers**: Buy products
   - **Cashiers**: Check out customers
   - **Managers**: Restock products
-- Warehouse: Stores products
-  - **Stock**: Stores the quantity of each product
-    - Is synchronized
 - Shipment

 ### Products